aaronbieber/coaching-blog/content/posts/what-s-really-important.md

 Show them how their work makes others' lives better.

 Deliver the second paycheck through an actual conversation (whether verbal, email, or Slack, it doesn't matter).
-Connect their work to its purpose, and ideally do this for specific work efforts, using detailed language.
+Connect their specific work to its purpose, using detailed language.

 ## Questions for you

-1. What part of your job is important to you?
-Who do you serve?
+1. What about your job is important to you?

 2. How will you connect your team's work to a purpose this week?